atf1999/todo/README.md

 Todo is the fast and easy way to make your todo list fast and easy.

-Only one environmental variable is needed which is TODO to pick the directory the lists go to.
+Only one environmental variable is needed which is $TODO to pick the directory the lists go to.
 If TODO is not yet intialized, then it defaults to the $HOME directory

 To make a new list text file: